suadyvgc25/playlist-engine/README.md

 - Show the top 20 unique search results first, then load more results in 10-track batches.
 - Cap visible search results at 50 unique tracks per search.
 - Keep search results free of duplicate tracks, including duplicate-looking versions returned across Spotify pages.
-- Mark search results that are already in the playlist.
+- Mark tracks that are already in the playlist so users do not add duplicates.
 - Preview tracks from search results and playlist items.
 - Use a mobile mini-player with play/pause and next controls.
 - Skip tracks that do not have a playable preview.